nuwber/rabbitevents/README.md

 To get the raw value, use `$message->payload->value()`.

 ### Protobuf Support
-RabbitEvents now supports [Google Protobuf](https://github.com/protocolbuffers/protobuf) messages out of the box.
+RabbitEvents supports [Google Protobuf](https://github.com/protocolbuffers/protobuf) messages via the `rabbitevents/protobuf` extension package.
-Simply publish a Protobuf Message object, and it will be automatically serialized and hydrated on the listener side.
+Once installed, simply publish a Protobuf Message object, and it will be automatically serialized and hydrated on the listener side.
 The system uses the `type` AMQP header to resolve the correct class.

 **Example:**